Miss Sloane

 Miss Sloane is a 2016 American political thriller film directed by John Madden and written by Jonathan Perera.
 The film stars Jessica Chastain, Mark Strong, Gugu Mbatha-Raw, Michael Stuhlbarg, Alison Pill, Jake Lacy, John Lithgow, and Sam Waterston.
 The film follows Elizabeth Sloane, a fierce lobbyist, who fights in an attempt to pass gun control legislation.

 The film had its world premiere on November 11, 2016, at the AFI Fest, and began a limited theatrical release in the United States on November 25, 2016, by EuropaCorp, before expanding wide on December 9, 2016.
 It was released in France on March 8, 2017.
 It received generally positive reviews, with Chastain's performance being particularly praised.
-It was a box office bomb, grossing only $7 million against its $13–17.37 million budget.